RP-315221/GMD1/Blog Posts/GameDesignDocument.md

 * Interaction with collectibles – they need to be collected to open a gate.
 ## Milestones
 1. Player model + Controlls
-2. Level layout + textures + props
-3. Traps + Game UI
+2. Traps
+3. Level Layout
+4. UI & Game Logic